 When buying used, you have to be mentally prepared to expect that you might break down and need to spend money on parts.
 This is how I look at it though, once you get those part replaced, you no longer have to worry about that part again.

 The benefit of buying used is that you will have lower or no payment and lower taxes.
+Also no monthly payment sooner than with a new truck.

 I like Detroit and Cummings simply because you get more for your money and it is easier to find parts.